 Anemia caused by dog parasites can also be the cause of heart murmur in dogs.
 You must make it a point to bathe your dog regularly and comb his hair with a fine tooth comb to prevent parasite infestation.
 Mitral valve disease is another possible cause.
 High blood pressure, age or compounding heart conditions produce weakened mitral valves.
 The outcome of this is that instead of pumping blood out like it should, blood leaks to the atrium and the consequence is audible heart murmur sounds.
 This is the most dangerous cause and must be attended to as soon as possible.

 Be vigilant if your dog gets tired easily, has fainting spells and has difficulty breathing.
 These are a few signs of heart murmur.
 He will not want to eat and move around much.
 A dog with heart murmur will also likely have bluish/gray gums and have a problem with water retention.
-If you these behavioral and physical symptoms manifest in your dog, you must bring him to the vet for a check-up immediately.
+If you these behavioural and physical symptoms manifest in your dog, you must bring him to the vet for a check-up immediately.

 For every owner, ensuring your dog's heart is healthy is something you can do via regular vet check ups, observing your dog's day to day behaviour, paying particular attention to their energy and activity levels and providing the best nutrition for your dog's age, breed type and lifestyle.